eglavin/standard-fork/README.md

 </p>

 <details>
-<summary>This project is essentially a complete re-write of standard-version following on from its deprecation in May 2022.</summary>
+<summary>This project is essentially a complete re-write of <a href=https://github.com/conventional-changelog/standard-version>standard-version</a> following on from its deprecation in May 2022.</summary>
 Although there are many alternatives such as <a href=https://github.com/googleapis/release-please>release-please</a>.
 This project aims to continue focusing on just the versioning and changelog generation aspect of the process for use in other Git hosts outside of Github.
 </details>